cinxdy/GhostLeg/README.md

 # About Ghost Leg
 This File is a Ghost Leg Tool for Koreans.

-When Team member have to decide turn or get the each member's number, this tool will be useful.
+When team members have to decide their turns or get the each member's number, this tool could be useful.

-You are going to type the number of members in first try.
+You should just type the number of members in first try.
-Then, The Program would be print the list of animals or flowers.
+Then, the program will be print the list of animals or flowers.
-You should choose the one of them, and press enter key to keep going.
+Every team members should choose the one of them, and press an enter key to keep going.
-The Result will be printed after enter.
+The result will be printed after the enter key pressed.

 # Compilation
   g++ GhostLeg.cpp -o GhostLeg